-Start culturing your own live algae or algae mixes for your cultures.
-Effective for; freshwater, marine or brackish, Rotifer, Copepods, Amphipods, or Spirulina.
+Start culturing your own Live Algae Cultures or algae mixes for your cultures.
+Effective for; freshwater, Rotifer, Copepods, Amphipods.

 - Culture Flask (50ml)